-While tutorials and classes will be mainly organised by your college, lectures are provided centrally by the University departments.
+While tutorials and classes will be mainly organised by your College, lectures are provided centrally by the University Departments and Faculties.
 A combined PPE lecture list is published each term.
-All three departments also publish lecture lists, as well as provisional programmes for lectures for the remainder of the academic year, which will help you to plan for the future.
-The lists can be found via PPE WebLearn/Canvas.
+All three Departments also publish lecture lists, as well as provisional programmes for lectures for the remainder of the academic year, which will help you to plan for the future.
+The lists can be found via PPE Canvas at https://canvas.ox.ac.uk/courses/71230.
 Take your copy of the lists to your meetings with tutors: all of them will have advice on which lectures to attend.
 Remember that printed lecture lists often go out of date and the most up-to-date versions will be online.

 Do not expect lectures on a subject always to coincide with the term in which you are writing essays on that subject.
 Important lectures may come a term or two before or after your tutorials, and in the case of some less popular options they may come in your second year and not be repeated in your third year: consult your tutors early about this risk.

 The importance of lectures varies from subject to subject within PPE.
 Some lectures give a personal analysis of a book or a set of books.
 Others provide an authoritative view on a fast developing subject, or an overview on a subject whose boundaries are not well recognised in the literature.
-It is perilous to miss the 'core' lectures on your chosen options: although in Oxford's system lecturers do not necessarily set the University examinations, they may be consulted by those who do.
+It is perilous to miss the 'core' lectures on your chosen options: although in

+Oxford's system lecturers do not necessarily set the University examinations, they may be consulted by those who do.